 The most interesting part of the film is actually the linking story.
 The dialogue is good and Rod Steiger gives a gruff, brooding performance in the title role.
 In fact, the film gives the linking idea much more substance than Ray Bradbury did on the page.
 The idea of the illustrated man was a slim concept in the book the framing device takes up less than two pages and it has been considerably embellished here.
 The illustrations, which required something like an eight-hour makeup job for Rod Steiger, are beautifully stylized.
 In the end though, The Illustrated Man is a failure in adapting the stories the poetic essence of Ray Bradbury is missing and all the filmmakers have added is a lumbering heavy-handedness.

 Other Ray Bradbury screen adaptations are: The Beast from 20,000 Fathoms (1953) from his short story The Foghorn; the alien invader classic It Came from Outer Space (1953) from his original screenplay; Francois Truffauts adaptation of Fahrenheit 451 (1966); the dreary tv mini-series The Martian Chronicles (1980) from his classic book; the tv movie The Electric Grandmother (1980); the screenplay for the fine Something Wicked This Way Comes (1983) from his own novel; his screenplay for the animated adaptation of the classic comic-strip Little Nemo: Adventures in Slumberland (1989); the tv anthology series The Ray Bradbury Theater (1986-92) where he adapted his own stories and hosted the series; the screenplay for the animated childrens film The Halloween Tree (1993); Stuart Gordons adaptation of The Wonderful Ice Cream Suit (1998) about a seemingly magical suit; A Sound of Thunder (2005) based on Bradburys classic time travel story; Chrysalis (2008); and the tv movie remake of Fahrenheit 451 (2018) based on a Bradbury short story.

 The Veldt later became the framing device around which another Ray Bradbury anthology, the Russian-made The Veldt (1987), was set.
 The Veldt and The Long Rains later received superior adaptations as episodes of The Ray Bradbury Theater.
-A potential remake of The Illustrated Man has been announced by Zack Snyder for some time in 2010s.
+A potential remake of The Illustrated Man has been announced by Zack Snyder.